 There are a few key benefits that come with a large credit card balance transfer.
 To help you identify them and figure out if a big move is right for you:

 - Potentially having all of your debt in one place.
 Balances spread across several different lenders can make for confusion and frustration.
 Depending on the balance percentage that you can transfer it’s possible to round up your debt into one place and cut the chaos.

 - Introductory low or 0% APR.
 Swapping your balance to a different credit card can come with a rate that’s less than your current APR and an introductory rate as low as 0%.

 - Potential to pay off debt faster.
 A lower APR means less interest and smaller monthly minimums.
 Taking full advantage of a 0% introductory APR can mean paying your debt off even faster when you make more than the minimum monthly payments.

 - 0% interest rates often do not apply to new purchases.
 When you complete a balance transfer the amount that is transferred can be covered under a low introductory APR.
-This does not always mean that new purchases will also be covered, and they can accumulate interest if they are not paid off in full.
+This does not always mean that new purchases will also be covered, and they can accumulate interest if they’re not paid off in full.

 It can be easy to get as intimidated by choices as the debt itself.
 Remember the key parts of a large credit card balance transfer that we highlighted before.
-Introductory period, the amount that can be transferred, rewards, fees, and post-introductory APR are all important to keep in mind when making a decision.
+Introductory period, the amount that can be transferred, rewards, fees and post-introductory APR are all important to keep in mind when making a decision.